 After passing through the natural beauty of Richmond Park, the Prudential RideLondon-Surrey Classic route continues through the heart of Kingston upon Thames, then into Surrey after crossing the River Thames at Hampton Court Bridge and continues along the route made famous by both the road race and time trial events during 2012 Olympic Games.

 The Surrey Section

 Retracing the Olympic route, the early stages of the race will pass through Walton-on-Thames, Weybridge and Ripley before heading to the climb of Staple Lane, which offers an outstanding view over the Surrey countryside and an initial challenge for the competitors to negotiate.

 Once in the Surrey Hills Area of Outstanding Natural Beauty, the riders pass through the stunning scenery as they head towards the hilly circuits in and around Dorking that will make up 50 miles of the thrilling racing action.

 After cycling through Abinger Hammer and Westcott the riders will go through Dorking for the first time before heading south to Coldharbour to climb Leith Hill.

-Once riders have climbed Leith Hill, they will head through Dorking again before tackling three circuits through Westhumble to Ranmore Common before racing back through Dorking for a final time and on to Box Hill.
+Once riders have climbed Leith Hill, they will head through Dorking again before tackling two circuits through Westhumble to Ranmore Common before racing back through Dorking for a final time and on to Box Hill.